logjxn/ISOx/README.md

 ### Mirror selection

-Each candidate mirror's checksum-file URL is hit with an HTTP `HEAD` request (`requests.head(url, timeout=5)`), and wall-clock response time is measured.
-The mirror with the lowest response time is selected for both the checksum file and the ISO download.
+Each candidate mirror is sampled with a ranged GET request, that pulls the first ~2MB of the actual ISO via an HTTP Range: bytes=0-1999999 header, and the real transfer speed (bytes/second) is measured over that sample.
+The mirror with the highest sampled throughput is selected for both the checksum file and the full ISO download.

-Mirrors that time out or return an error status are caught (`requests.exceptions.RequestException`) and skipped rather than crashing the whole run.
+Mirrors that time out or return an error status are caught (requests.exceptions.RequestException) and skipped rather than crashing the whole run.

+v1 → v1.1 change: the original version selected mirrors using HEAD request response time (pure latency) rather than throughput.
+After some testing, it proved that a mirror that answered the HEAD request fastest wasn't always the fastest download option.
+The mirror selection logic was rebuilt to sample real throughput directly rather than inferring it from response latency.

 ### Checksum verification